-You will have an appointment in the radiotherapy department before actually starting the treatment.
-At this appointment:
+You will have 2 appointments in the radiotherapy department before actually starting the treatment.

+At your first appointment:

-- We will ask you to lie on a treatment couch in the position you will be treated in this will be with your arms above your head, resting on a board. - We will fit the device over your abdomen and take some images of your breathing motion to ensure that the device is adequately limiting your motion. - Following this you will have 2 CT scans in the same position with the device in position.
+- We will ask you to lie on a treatment couch in the position you will be treated in this will be with your arms above your head, resting on a board. - We will take some images to see how much your liver is moving. - Then we will fit the device over your abdomen and take some images of your breathing motion to ensure that the device is adequately limiting your motion. - Following this you will have 2 CT scans in the same position with the device in position.
 You will be given a contrast injection to enable the doctor to clearly see the area of treatment. - The first scan will be taken whilst holding your breath. - The second scan will be taken whilst breathing normally. - In order to reproduce your position for each treatment we would like to give you some permanent reference marks (pin size tattoos) on your skin.